caesiumCode/mandelbrot-set-gpu/README.md

     * Draw the path used in order to find the reference point
 * **Rendering**
   * [x] Use a shader to process each pixel in parallel
+  * [x] Use linear interpolation between the last two iterations for continuous color gradient
   * [ ] Use the previous image to skip computation when:
     * [x] the offset is changing
     * [ ] the limit is changing